Living with Fibromyalgia: The Evidence-Based Guide

 Heat Intolerance

 Many people with fibromyalgia find that heat, whether from warm weather, hot baths, or exercise, significantly worsens their symptoms.
 Fatigue increases, pain flares, and cognitive fog deepens.
 The mechanisms are thought to involve autonomic dysfunction affecting the body’s ability to regulate temperature, as well as the direct sensitisation of thermal pain receptors by small fibre neuropathy.
 A warm bath that relaxes most people can trigger a multi-day flare in someone with fibromyalgia.
-We’ve gone deep on heat intolerance in fibromyalgia.
+We have gone deep on heat intolerance in fibromyalgia.

 Cold Intolerance

 Cold can be equally problematic.
 Cold temperatures often increase pain and stiffness, and cold weather is one of the most commonly reported fibromyalgia triggers.
 Again, the mechanism connects back to sensitised thermal receptors and autonomic dysfunction, the same systems that regulate blood flow and warmth through the body.
-We’ve covered cold intolerance in fibromyalgia separately.
+We have covered cold intolerance in fibromyalgia separately.

-Fatigue, Sleep, and Why You’re Always Exhausted
+Fatigue, Sleep, and Why You Are Always Exhausted

 Sleep Architecture in Fibromyalgia

 Research consistently shows disrupted sleep architecture in fibromyalgia.
 People with the condition tend to have reduced slow-wave (deep) sleep, the restorative stage where tissue repair and growth hormone release occur.
-There’s also an intrusion of alpha waves into delta sleep (known as alpha-delta sleep), meaning the brain is in a partially aroused state during what should be deep sleep.
+There is also an intrusion of alpha waves into delta sleep (known as alpha-delta sleep), meaning the brain is in a partially aroused state during what should be deep sleep.

 The result is non-restorative sleep, regardless of how many hours are spent in bed.
 And poor sleep, in turn, worsens central sensitisation, creating a vicious cycle where pain disrupts sleep, and disrupted sleep amplifies pain [2].